guo-felicia/guo-felicia/README.md

 - 🌱 I’m currently learning software development(OO language: java & Python) and information design(dealing with database, and visulization tools).
 Besides, I am taking the philosophy class about human value and technology, and a comptemporary art history class in this spring 2021 semester.
 - 💞️ I’m looking for a 6-month co-op in U.S.
-- 📫 How to reach me: guo.t@northeastern.edu
+- 📫 How to reach me: felicia.guot@gmail.com

 <!---
 guo-felicia/guo-felicia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.